Dalimil/Find-and-Replace-Browser-Extension/README.md

 ## Project Specification (TODO -> convert to dissertation report)

 ### Component Overview
-#### Component Lifecycle
-Our background page is only a single JavaScript file that sets up all required events and starts listening to incoming message connections.
-Whenever the extension icon is clicked (or the launch keyboard shortcut pressed), our UI widget pops up.
-The widget can be closed/destroyed by the user anytime, so it first registers itself with our background page, so that the background page can see when the message port disconnects (when the widget is closed).

-The widget needs to communicate with the content script to manage highlighting in the page.
-Right after the widget connects to the background page, the background page checks if the content scripts have been injected already (the widget may have been previously closed and reopened).
-If they have not been injected yet, it injects them.
-If, on the other hand, they have been injected previously, it simply sends a message to the content script to reconnect (restart its port connection).

-How does the background page check if the content scripts have been previously injected for a given tab?
-One solution I considered was storing tab IDs and checking a given tab ID against our stored list of IDs to decide if the content scripts are already injected in this tab.
-This approach might be buggy when we move tabs between more than one browser windows and is also not very efficient.

-Instead, to check if our content scripts have been injected, I came up with a different approach.
-I created a new very simple content script, that gets injected into the page first before anything else, and simply detects the presence of the code directly in the page (it executes in the same sandboxed namespace so we can check for existence of our JavaScript variables) and returns this boolean result to the background page, which acts accordingly.

-Once our main content scripts are injected, they broadcast a port connection - both the background page and UI widget are listening for this event.
-Background page needs to connect to the content script to see when the message port disconnects (user may have navigated to a different page and we thus lost the injected code).
-Search widget needs the content script connection for all its API actions - this is going to be the most frequent message passing channel.

-##### Why is the lifecycle complicated
-We are managing three separate component - the search widget, the background page, and the context of the webpage itself (via content scripts).
-None of these components are permanent - The search widget can be destroyed/closed anytime.
-The content scripts in the page are lost whenever the user navigates to a different website.
-And finally the background page isn't persistent either - it simply sets up a bunch of event listeners that can wake it up in the future, and shuts itself down. (todo: https://developer.chrome.com/extensions/event_pages)

-Could we do everything in the content scripts?
-Content scripts run in the content of the webpage and for security reasons they don't have access to the Chrome APIs - for a large portion of the extension functionality, and for the search widget integration, we need the background page.

 ##### Maintaining state across the extension components
 TODO: Explain chrome.storage https://developer.chrome.com/extensions/storage and describe challenges faced when syncing state within the app - abstracting with Promises and chaining async operations once finished + observer pattern - subscribing to updates when another part of the app changes storage